 Beginning in 2021, the Duke Energy NC Solar Rebate will have two application periods, cutting the application capacity in half between January and July.
 This is a new component to the rebate that was adopted near the end of 2020.
 The first application period opened at 9am on January 6th, 2021 and was even more competitive than years past, essentially filling in seconds.
 Both the residential and commercial portions of the January solar rebate are full, with hundreds on the waitlist.
 Currently, there is still room for nonprofits to apply.

+Since the rebate is highly competitive and not guaranteed, we are choosing not to include the rebate in our solar savings analysis for homes and businesses.
 We are happy to educate and consult on the impact of the rebate and how to apply if you’re interested.
 Regardless, now is still a great time to go solar in North Carolina, especially with the extension of the 26% Federal Investment Tax Credit for solar!

 We’ve been a North Carolina solar installer since 2001 and have seen the many ups and downs of the NC “solar-coaster”.
 When it comes to small, local North Carolina solar installers, we’re in good company.
 As we enter 2021, it’s even more important to spend some time getting to know who you’re doing business with and what their company stands for.Take a look at our 2019 Sustainability, Impact, & Transparency report to learn more about us!
 Stay tuned for our 2020 report, coming out soon.